jpjpcs/jpjpcs/README.md

 ### 📱 Health App Platform
 > Cross-platform nutrition and health mobile application.
 Built from scratch with hybrid front-end and MVC back-end.

+### 📱 SaaS HR App Platform
+> Product transformation made to an "Automatic headhunting assistant" operating in the HR area and running on top of Linkedin and other job boards.

 🔗 Check more on: [https://github.com/jpjpcs](https://github.com/jpjpcs)

 ---